In the realms of the physique game, a lifter cannot reach the apex of physique development without building the posterior.

 There is nothing worse than a meathead who only trains his chest and never trains his back.
 This leads to having an incomplete physique and muscular imbalances.

-Agonist supersets are fantastic for when you want to take the pump to Defcon 1!
+Agonist supersets are fantastic for when you want to take the local muscular pump to Defcon 1!

 RP-21 Bigger Glutes Workout

-When you complete the deadlifts, you will set-up for the 6×5 glute superset.
+When you complete the deadlift, you will set up for the glute superset with the barbell hip thrusts and the RDL’s.

 The day will end with standing or seated calf raises.
-Your workout will look like:
+You can read here to learn about how to use the RP-21 Training System.

 Warm-Up (5-10 minutes)